chetannada/ReactJs-Projects/src/Projects/React-Fetch-Get/CodingChallenge.md

 #### 🛠️ Task Overview:

-Develop a React application that features a search interface to fetch and display NPM Package API data using the Fetch API in an innovative way.
+Develop a React application that features a search interface to fetch and display NPM Package data using the NPM API in different way.
 This project emphasizes component-based architecture, responsive design, and adherence to frontend development best practices.

 #### 📌 Requirements: